 The Language Usage Section

 The language mechanics section features six different item categories, each representing a different test objective.
 The test objectives comprise issues of verb-related features, nominal morphology, word order, idiomatic lexico-grammatical matters (e.g., the selection of prepositions or context-appropriate verbs), and pragmatics (socio-cultural aspects of appropriateness).
-In all items, regardless of test objective, students encounter sentences from which one or two words are missing or which are scrambled in different ways.
+In all items, regardless of test objective, students encounter sentences from which words or phrases are missing or which are scrambled in different ways.
 Students pick the one choice of four that is correct and appropriate to the context of the sentence.
 Contextual clues are strongly evident, so that items are functionally full and semantically clear.
-The objectives of this section are expressed in the five item types described below.
+The various test objectives are represented on the language usage section in the following proportions:

 Objective (percentage of test)

 Verbs: Present Tense (10%)

 The conjugation of verbs in present tense, especially for irregular verbs (e.g., sehen, tragen…), modal verbs, “special” verbs, such as wissen, sein, or haben; and verbs with separable prefixes (some overlap with the category SENTENCES).
 This category also includes imperative forms.
-Some items require test takers to make the distinction between formal and informal address (i.e., Sie, du, ihr).
+The Committee has also, on occasion, included the distinction between formal and informal address (i.e., Sie, du, ihr).

 Verbs: Other Tenses (25%)

 All tenses besides the present tense; also includes passive forms and subjunctives.

 Nominal Phrases (30%)